-Vomiting can cause dehydration (see Dehydration in Children) because fluid is lost.
+Vomiting can cause significant loss of body fluid (dehydration Dehydration in Children Dehydration is loss of water from the body, usually caused by vomiting and/or diarrhea.
+Dehydration occurs when there is significant loss of body water and, to varying amounts, electrolytes... read more ).
 Sometimes children cannot drink enough to make up for lost fluid—either because they are continuing to vomit or because they do not want to drink.
 Children who are vomiting usually do not want to eat, but this lack of appetite rarely causes a problem.

 Vomiting can be beneficial by getting rid of toxic substances that have been swallowed.
 However, vomiting is most often caused by a disorder.
 Usually, the disorder is relatively harmless, but occasionally vomiting is a sign of a serious problem, such as a blockage in the stomach or intestine or increased pressure within the skull (intracranial hypertension).